danbm94/userresearch_Rcode/README.md

 The first step is to download git: https://www.git-scm.com/

+(Git is a distributed version-control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.
+Wikipedia)

 Secondly, open the Terminal and run the following lines (You have to create a github account):

 git config --global	user.name “Your	Username”